diaraand/GiTeam/README.md

 ### **publicVSprivate**

 Int this section, this option enables users to compare the number of male (M) and female (F) students between public and private universities.
 Selecting this option provides a graph comparison of gender distribution within the two categories of universities, offering a broader perspective on student demographics across different types of institutions

+## 4. Backend functions

+In particular, in order to display these options, we developed three functions:
+1. Ateneo_Comp

+           - Description: This function compares the number of male (M) and female (F) students enrolled in two specified universities (Ateneo) based on provided CSV file.
+It sums up the gender-wise enrollment for each university and returns a dictionary with the comparison results

+           -Parameters:
+           file_path: Path to the CSV file containing enrollment data. nome1 and nome2: Names of the two universities to be compared.

+           - Returns: A dictionary with the comparison results, where each university name is a key, and the corresponding value is another dictionary with the counts of male and female stundents